-In order to create Home Page, first go to Pages -> Add New and create another page.
-Under the template setting, choose “Modules” template.
+In order to create Home Page, first, go to Pages -> Add New and create another page.
+Under the template settings, choose the “Modules” template.

 Go to Settings -> Reading and select “Front page displays a static page” option.
 Then choose your home page from page selection below.